One of the most important things new moms spend time on during their maternity leave is finding daycare for their LO’.

 Questions to ask when you visit a Daycare

-When you visit the DayCare for the first time, there a few important question you should ask.
+When you visit DayCare for the first time, there a few important questions you should ask.

 I listed here my questions.
 I’m sure you gonna have a few more, for things that are more important to you.